atsout/atsout.github.io/index.md

 I studied biology as an undergraduate at the University of Massachusetts Amherst.
 There, in addition to my studies, I worked in the Electron Microscopy Core Facility where I participated in research that utilized both transmission and scanning electron microscopy.
 This work involved sample preparation, operation of the equipment and software, and ultimately development of image analysis software.

 My experience at the lab, particularly developing software tools to automate identification of features in the image data (eliminating a tedious manual process), led me to become interested in data science.
 I then pursued an MS in Complex Systems & Data Science at the University of Vermont.
-My goal is to continue to leverage data science methods to extract meaning from biological data.
+My goal is to continue to leverage data science techniques to extract meaning from data.

-Throughout the course of my work and studies, I have gained hands-on skills, software skills (for example, ImageJ), and programming skills in C++, Python, and R. A sampling of the projects that I worked on are described [here](./projects).
+Throughout the course of my work and studies, I have gained hands-on skills (eg. sample preparation and scanning electron microscope operation), software skills (eg. ImageJ and VAST Lite), and programming skills (eg. Python, C++ and R).
+A sampling of the projects that I worked on are described [here](./projects).
+My resume can be found [here](https://github.com/atsout/MyProjects/blob/main/resume.pdf).

 I'm passionate about combining my laboratory and data science skills to extract meaningful insights from data.